GabeScott/standard-works-vault/General Conference/1974 April - We Believe All That God Has Revealed.md

 Why are they not spoken of over the pulpit?
 Simply because by comparison they are so insignificant, and unimportant as literally to be not worth talking about.
 After all, they have absolutely nothing to do with whether the books are true.

-After compiling some of the revelations, the ancient prophet Moroni said, “... if there be faults they be the faults of a man.
-But behold, we know no fault; nevertheless God knoweth all things; therefore, he that condemneth, let him be aware lest he shall be in danger of hell fire.”
-(Morm.
-8:17.)
-“And whoso receiveth this record, and shall not condemn it because of the imperfections which are in it, the same shall know of greater things than these. ...”
-(Morm.
-8:12.)
+After compiling some of the revelations, the ancient prophet Moroni said, “… if there be faults they be the faults of a man.
+But behold, we know no fault; nevertheless God knoweth all things; therefore, he that condemneth, let him be aware lest he shall be in danger of hell fire.” ([[Mormon 8.17|Morm.
+8:17]].)
+“And whoso receiveth this record, and shall not condemn it because of the imperfections which are in it, the same shall know of greater things than these. …” ([[Mormon 8.12|Morm.
+8:12]].)

 A man might take a stone and, in order to verify precisely what it is, subject it to a test to identify slate or sandstone.
 After conducting these tests, he may conclude his research with the statement: “I did not discover that it was a diamond.”